 - Suicidal thoughts

 Online DBT helps build new skills related to regulating emotions, tolerating stress and improving relationships.
 Often, DBT involves both individual and group therapy sessions to help create the desired change.

 People may think online therapy only offers one-on-one phone calls or video chats with a professional.
 In reality, online family therapy is a helpful approach that includes an identified client and one or more loved ones.

 Online family counseling services are based on the notion that the family system affects and is affected by each person.
 Ideally, online counseling will improve communication skills and routines to create a more peaceful and rewarding family setting.

 Eye movement desensitization and reprocessing (EMDR) is a helpful treatment that minimizes the unwanted impacts of past traumatic events, depression, anxiety and addictions.
 A therapist can accomplish EMDR online with a few modifications to fit the virtual space.
 An online EMDR therapy session may help achieve desired results from the comfort of the person’s home.

 Anyone with the desire to limit the influence of alcohol and other drugs in their life should consider online therapy options.
 Online treatments with The Recovery Village can be the start of your recovery process.

 With licensed professionals who offer individual and group therapy, you can enjoy the convenience, flexibility and security of online substance abuse treatment from the comfort of your home.
-The Recovery Village Telehealth app online form can match you with one of our highly-qualified, licensed therapists.
+The Nobu teletherapy app online can match you with one of our highly-qualified, licensed therapists.

 Are telehealth services right for you or a loved one?
 Contact one of our helpful intake coordinators to learn more about treatment options that can work for you.